1. Have a Drink of Authentic Montana Moonshine at Willie’s

 11. Get Some Comfort Food

 The food in Ennis is as abundant as it is unique.
 But sometimes you just want some comfort food – and boy, does Ennis have a lot of that!
-For some classic pizza, head over to the convenient Gravel Bar for Buffalo burgers, barbeque sandwiches and an upscale bar menu.
+For some classic pizza head to the Alley Bistro at dinner or head over to the convenient Gravel Bar for Buffalo burgers, barbeque sandwiches and an upscale bar menu at lunch or dinner.
+Or try the Bear Trap Grille for home-cooked breakfast and lunches with fantastic hot sandwiches and burgers.
+And don’t miss the home-baked goodies at the Pic-a-nic Basket…mmmm.

 12. Pick Up Some Authentic Cowboy Threads